gurrampranitha2580-beep/expense-tracker/Prompts.md

 # Prompts Used During Development

-## UI and Layout

-How to create a clean salary and expense tracker using HTML, CSS and JavaScript
+how to make salary and expense tracker using html css js

-How to make summary cards for salary, total spending and remaining balance

-How to improve my project UI so it looks professional for internship submission

-How to make my frontend project look clean without using React

-How to improve spacing, alignment and card design in my expense tracker

-How to make the expense list section look better and more organized

-How to style a trash icon delete button using CSS

-How to make the project responsive for mobile and desktop screens

-## JavaScript Logic

-How to display entered salary on screen after clicking save button
+how to show salary after clicking save button

-How to add expense name and amount dynamically to a list using JavaScript
+how to add expense name and amount to list using javascript

-How to calculate remaining balance after adding multiple expenses
+how to calculate remaining balance after adding expenses

-Why input values are treated as strings in JavaScript
+why input value is coming as string in js

-Should I use Number() or parseFloat() for salary and expense calculations
+how to use Number() for salary and expense calculation

-How to prevent empty or negative values from being added
+how to stop empty input from getting added

-## Delete Functionality
+how to stop negative values in expense amount

-How to delete a specific expense item when clicking the trash button
+how to delete one expense when clicking delete button

-How to update total expenses and remaining balance immediately after deleting expense
+how to update balance after deleting one expense

-## LocalStorage

-How to save salary and expense list using localStorage
+how to save salary and expenses in localStorage

-Why localStorage needs JSON.stringify() and JSON.parse()

-How to load saved salary and expenses after refreshing the page
+why JSON.stringify and JSON.parse are used

-How to make data stay even after browser refresh
+how to show saved data after page refresh

-## Chart.js

-How to add a pie chart using Chart.js CDN in normal HTML project
+how to add pie chart using chart js cdn

-How to show Total Expenses vs Remaining Balance in pie chart
+how to show expenses and remaining balance in pie chart

-How to update pie chart automatically after adding or deleting expenses

-My Chart.js chart disappears after updating data, how to fix it
+why my chart disappears after adding new expense

-How to use chart.destroy() before creating a new chart
+how to use chart.destroy() in chart js

-How to change chart colors so they match my project UI
+how to change chart colors and make it look better

-## Final Submission

-How to make my internship project look stronger for reviewer impression
+how to make my project ui look better for internship submission

-How to write a simple README.md for frontend internship project
+how to write readme file for frontend internship project

-#
+what should i speak in 2 minute demo video